grammarly/rocker-compose/README.md

     # wire the network to a dummy container
     net: container:dummy

-  # simple container that hang in 'while true' forever
+  # simple container that hangs in 'while true' forever
   dummy:
     image: grammarly/net
 ```

-In this example `dummy` container plays role of a network host.
+In this example `dummy` container plays the role of a network host.
 Containers that connected to it by `net: container:dummy` share all ports between each other.

 **Note** that ports now may clash between container A and B since they now are in the same network.

-**Keep in mind** that you cannot mix links with net:conainer mode.
+**Keep in mind** that you cannot mix links with `net:conainer` mode.

 ### Loose coupling: files